 ANSWERS TO COMMON ELLIS CHARTER QUESTIONS

 • We will provide bedding for up to 4 people.

 • We provide ample galley-ware for cooking/dining plus a propane grill and refrigeration.

 • All vessels will have fresh ground coffee and appropriate coffee-making equipment.

 • Included are bath towels, hand towels, face cloths, dishrags, soaps, and appropriate toiletries.

 • Systems include plotters, radar, paper charts & navigation toolkit.

-• Safety gear includes a VHF, fire extinguishers, flares, safety horn, emergency plugs, first aid kit, life jackets, & a throwable device.
+• Boating and Safety gear includes a VHF, fire extinguishers, binoculars, flares, sounding device, tool kit, hose, flashlight, first aid kit, life jackets, & a throwable device.

 • All vessels include a tender on davits and ample fenders and lines

 • All vessels have a heat source